linuxdeepin/unilang/README.md

 The contributors of this project shall generally be able to determine the relevance of the contents in the above documents and the corresponding implemented modifications (if any).

 If there is inconsistency between the contents of the document or it does not match other parts of the project, please contact the maintainers to report the defect.

+## Consistency

+The documents shall provide no descriptions with misconceptions on the objects being documented.

+The documents should usually be consistent with other parts of the repository (including the interpreter and the standrd library code which is used as the reference implementation).

+However, as this project is in an early development stage, some documents may have differences on the requirements of consistency.

+* The languaged implementation *conforms* to the language specification.
+* Between released versions (with Git tag), the implementation document of the interpreter, introduction of the language and features document may be inconsistent to the commit revision (in `master` branch) in a limited way.
+* Introduction of the language and features document may be incomplete compared to the language specification, i.e. not all features are covered.
+* In all other cases, all other contents meet the requirements in the `README` document.

+If not all requirements above are met, such inconsistent shall be treated as the defects of the documents or the objects being described in the documents.

 # Building